 Repeat borrowers must complete the PLUS Loan Request online.
 You will be contacted via email if a new MPN is needed.

 The Free Application for Federal Student Aid (FAFSA) must be completed before you can apply for this loan.

-You (the parent) should “sign in” at www.studentloans.gov and select “Request a Direct PLUS Loan then select “Parent PLUS.”
+2) You (the parent) must sign in at www.studentloans.gov.
+Select “Request a Direct PLUS Loan” then select “Parent PLUS.”
 Please use your own Federal Student Aid ID and not the student’s FSA ID.
-To create an FSA ID or if you forgot yours, go to www.fsaid.ed.gov.
+To create an FSA ID or if you forgot yours, go to fsaid.ed.gov.